asadhameed/project-explorer-world/backend/README.md

 1. (node:9608) DeprecationWarning: Mongoose: `findOneAndUpdate()` and `findOneAndDelete()` without the `useFindAndModify` option set to false are deprecated.
 [See](https://mongoosejs.com/docs/deprecations.html#findandmodify) (Use `node --trace-deprecation ...` to show where the warning was created) <strong> Solution </strong> mongoose.set('useFindAndModify', false) (app.js)
 2. !!undefine and !!null will return false(file-upload.js)
+3. special note if return promise then write code inside in try catch block

 ### `npm init`